Continuous Combinatorics of Abelian Group Actions: A positive condition for graph homomorphisms

 Having colored the boundaries of the tiles, it suffices to color each tile in isolation.
 The general strategy to get started will be to connect pairs of forwards and backwards copies of $\gamma$ at the boundary of a tile with special paths, and then fill the remaining space with alternating $v_0,v_1$.
 This process is illustrated in Figure~\ref{fig:parity-change-routing}.
 Note that in order for this strategy to work, we need the occurrences of the coloring by $\gamma$ to be of the same parity, as illustrated in Figure~\ref{fig:parity-change-routing}.
 More precisely, for each occurrence of the coloring by $\gamma$, whether it is a forwards or backwards copy, we concentrate on the position of the leading $v_0$ (one adjacent to $v_1$) and regard its parity to be the parity of the occurrence of $\gamma$.
+To apply this strategy, we assign the label of $v_0$ to the points in some chosen diagonally-moving path (the diagonal movement is why parity is important) that connects the $v_0$'s of the two instances of $\gamma$.
+This diagonally-moving path divides the tile into two pieces.
+We can fill one side by alternating $v_0$ and $v_1$.
+For the other side, the region consisting of points of distance at most $\ell$ to the diagonally-moving path can be filled in using $\gamma$, and the remaining portion is filled in by alternating $v_0$ and $v_1$.
 Thus the process in Figure~\ref{fig:parity-change-routing} works whenever the two occurrences of $\gamma$ are of the same parity but of the opposite orientation.
-Otherwise, this process is quite flexible, as shown in Figure~\ref{fig:parity-change-routing}; a path of width $\ell+1$ and almost arbitrary shape can connect two copies of $\gamma$ satisfying the above conditions.
+Aside from that constraint, this process is quite flexible, as shown in Figure~\ref{fig:parity-change-routing}; a path of width $\ell+1$ and almost arbitrary shape can connect two copies of $\gamma$ satisfying the above conditions.
+For future reference we refer to this connection algorithm as Algorithm {\sc (c)} and the trivial algorithm to fill in alternating $v_0$ and $v_1$ as Algorithm {\sc (t)}.